Ecierge/Elmish.Uno/REFERENCE.md

 - `get: 'model -> 'id option`, where you return the ID of the sub-model in the `subModelSeq` binding that should be selected
 - `set: 'id option -> 'msg`, where you return the message to dispatch when the selected item changes (typically this will be a message case wrapping the ID).

 You bind the `SelectedItem` of a control to the `subModelSelectedItem` binding.
-Then, Elmish.WPF will take care of the following:
+Then, Elmish.Uno will take care of the following:

-- When the UI retrieves the selected item, Elmish.WPF gets the ID using `get`, looks up the correct view-model in the `subModelSeq` binding identified by `subModelSeqBindingName`, and returns that view-model to the UI.
+- When the UI retrieves the selected item, Elmish.Uno gets the ID using `get`, looks up the correct view-model in the `subModelSeq` binding identified by `subModelSeqBindingName`, and returns that view-model to the UI.
-- When the UI sets the selected item (which it sets to an Elmish.WPF view-model), Elmish.WPF calls `set` with the ID of the sub-model corresponding to that view-model.
+- When the UI sets the selected item (which it sets to an Elmish.Uno view-model), Elmish.Uno calls `set` with the ID of the sub-model corresponding to that view-model.

 #### `oneWaySeq`